ninramos/deepsea-coral-mitogenome-selection/README.md

 ---
-## Data Collection and Preparation
+## 1. Data Collection and Preparation

-**1. Mitogenomes**

-Coral mitogenome sequences can be found as the fasta files above

-**2. Annotation**
+**Download coral mitogenome data from GenBank**
+> List of accession IDs used in this study can be found in Supplementary Info Table S1.

+**Annotate mitogenomes to identify protein-coding genes**

-Mitogenomes annotated using [Mitos2](http://mitos2.bioinf.uni-leipzig.de/index.py) to identify protein coding genes, tRNAs, and rRNAs
+> Mitogenomes annotated using [Mitos2](http://mitos2.bioinf.uni-leipzig.de/index.py) to identify protein coding genes, tRNAs, and rRNAs

-- reference NCBI RefSeq 89 Metazoa
+> - reference NCBI RefSeq 89 Metazoa
-- genetic code 5 (invertebrate)
+> - genetic code 5 (invertebrate)

-**3. Alignments**

-Align protein-coding genes separately with MAFFT
+**Align protein-coding genes separately with MAFFT**

-- L-INS-I method
+> - L-INS-I method

-**4. Phylogenetic Trees**
+**Phylogenetic Trees**

-4.1 Create a species tree for all of the sequences in alignment using IQtree
+- Create a species tree for all of the sequences in alignment using IQtree

+	`iqtree2 -s filename.phy -m GTR+G -bb 1000`
+	> to run with the GTR+G model
-`iqtree2 -s filename.phy -m GTR+G`
+	`iqtree2 -s filename.phy -m

 - can add `rcluster10` for relaxed clustering to speed up computation (means only top 10% partitiion schemes are considered to save computations)
 - `-bb 1000` to specify number of bootstrap replicates